zrepl/zrepl/docs/content/configuration/map_filter_syntax.md

 description = "How to specify mappings & filters"
 +++

-{{% alert theme="warning" %}}Under Construction{{% /alert %}}

 ## Mapping & Filter Syntax

 For various job types, a filesystem `mapping` or `filter` needs to be specified.

-Both have in common that they return a result for a given filesystem path (in the ZFS filesystem hierarchy): mappings return a *target filesystem*, filters return a *filter result* (`omit`, `ok`).
+Both have in common that they take a filesystem path (in the ZFS filesystem hierarchy)as parameters and return something.
+Mappings return a *target filesystem* and filters return a *filter result*.

 The pattern syntax is the same for mappings and filters and is documented in the following section.

 #### Pattern Syntax